Programs and Activities

 The CCM Film Lab began during the 2020-21 academic year as an interdisciplinary and cross-curricular initiative that connects the faculty and students of Media Production and Acting programs at CCM to produce and market films for distribution within and beyond CCM and UC.

-The CCM Film Lab establishes an innovative, collaborative center focused on the film and television entertainment arts.
-The Media Production and Acting programs work together to produce short films that will be entered into award competitions and at film festivals, where students can meet with potential film and television studio distributors.
+The CCM Film Lab establishes an innovative, collaborative nucleus at CCM, bringing together various media and performing arts students who are focused on film and television entertainment arts.
+Students in the Media Production, Acting and Theatre Design & Production programs work together to produce short films that will be entered into award competitions and at film festivals, where students can meet with potential film and television studio distributors.
 These films are also used as portfolio works to enhance opportunities for the students in their post-graduate careers and in promotional material for both programs, CCM and UC.

-This innovative center has been designed to attract and retain top students interested in Directing and Acting for the Screen, and it provides these students with a clear focus as they cultivate their ideal futures in the rapidly changing film and television industry.
+This innovative initiative has been designed to attract and retain top students interested in narrative film through its CCM Film Lab, Directing for the Screen, Single Camera Production and Capstone Film classes.
+As a result of these collaborations, films produced in these classes have been nominated for over 40 Ohio Valley Chapter student Emmy awards in the past four years and been accepted into dozens of national and international film festivals.
+These class projects provide these CCM students with a clear focus as they cultivate their ideal futures in the rapidly changing film and television industry.

-The CCM Idea Lab is a collaborative cross disciplinary class involving students and faculty from Theatre Design and Production (Sound, Lighting and Technical Direction), Acting, Musical Theatre, Voice and Media Production.
-The lab creates short multimedia projects exploring technical, artistic and philosophical questions.
+The CCM Idea Lab is a collaborative cross disciplinary class involving students and faculty from Theatre Design and Production (Sound, Lighting and Technical Direction), Acting, Musical Theatre, Dance, Voice and Media Production.
+The lab creates emphasizes the use of immersive, cutting-edge technology in the production of performance media projects that also explore artistic and philosophical questions.

-Media Production students can earn credit enrolling in Student Media Practicum: BearCast (EMED 2015).
-In addition to creating audio and video content to promote the station and its sponsored events, a popular component of Bearcast Media is Queen City Sessions, which features the work of regional and national musical acts by providing recording sessions in the Media Production Division’s recording studios while filming the session and creating a music video of the band for promotions and distribution on the Bearcast Media YouTube site.
+Media Production students can earn credit enrolling in Student Media Practicum: BearCast (MPRO 2025).
+In addition to creating audio and video content to promote the station and its sponsored events, a popular component of Bearcast Media is Queen City Sessions, which features the work of regional and national musical acts by providing recording sessions in the Division’s audio recording studios, filming the sessions, and creating a music video of the band for promotions and distribution on the Bearcast Media YouTube site.
 Recent music videos have garnered regional and national awards at the College Broadcasters Production Awards competition.

-Bearcast Media offers students a great opportunity for a portfolio and work opportunities such as:
+Bearcast Media offers students a great opportunity for portfolio development and work opportunities such as:

 • Audio Engineer